Walking the Costa Brava

 Ilunion Caleta Park, Platja Sant Pol s/n, 17248 S'Agaro, Girona, Spain

-Located on the seafront at S'Agaro, the locally rated 4-star Ilunion Caleta Park (4Q) is full of Mediterranean character and a 100-metre walk down a steep slope to the sands and a promenade.
+Located on the seafront at S'Agaro, the locally rated 4-star Ilunion Caleta Park (4Q) is full of Mediterranean character and a 100-yard walk down a steep slope to the sands and a promenade.

 Upgrade to a side sea-view room for a supplement, subject to availability (twin rooms only).